This Antibody was verified by Relative expression to ensure that the antibody binds to the antigen stated. View Details

-This gene encodes a member of the doublecortin family.
-The protein encoded by this gene is a cytoplasmic protein and contains two doublecortin domains, which bind microtubules.
 In the developing cortex, cortical neurons must migrate over long distances to reach the site of their final differentiation.
-The encoded protein appears to direct neuronal migration by regulating the organization and stability of microtubules.
-In addition, the encoded protein interacts with LIS1, the regulatory gamma subunit of platelet activating factor acetylhydrolase, and this interaction is important to proper microtubule function in the developing cortex.
-Mutations in this gene cause abnormal migration of neurons during development and disrupt the layering of the cortex, leading to epilepsy, mental retardation, subcortical band heterotopia ("double cortex" syndrome) in females and lissencephaly ("smooth brain" syndrome) in males.
-Multiple transcript variants encoding different isoforms have been found for this gene.
+DCX is a cytoplasmic protein which appears to direct neuronal migration by regulating the organization and stability of microtubules.
+It contains two doublecortin domains, which bind microtubules.
+In addition, this protein interacts with LIS1, the regulatory gamma subunit of platelet activating factor acetylhydrolase, and this interaction is important to proper microtubule function in the developing cortex.
+Mutations in the gene encoding DCX are a cause of X-linked lissencephaly.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.